Lonercode/Lonercode/README.md

 - 👋 Hi, I’m @Lonercode
 - 👀 I’m interested in Python and JavaScript programming.
 - 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on projects that involve the use of the the Python and Javascript programming languages.
+- 💞️ I’m looking to collaborate on projects that involve the use of  the Python and Javascript programming languages.
 - 📫 How to reach me...

 <!---